List of memorials and monuments at Arlington National Cemetery: Former memorials and monuments

 Several memorials and monuments in Arlington National Cemetery no longer exist.
 One of the earliest memorials to be built in the cemetery was the Sheridan Gate, named for General Philip Sheridan.
 The gate was constructed in 1879 of four Ionic columns salvaged from the demolition of the War Department Building (located at the site of the current Eisenhower Executive Office Building).
 Initially, there was no name inscribed on the gate's pediment, although the last names of Abraham Lincoln, Ulysses S. Grant, Edwin M. Stanton, and Winfield Scott were chiseled into the front of each column.
 After the death of Sheridan, his last name was added to the pediment and the gate became known as the Sheridan Gate.
 Another early memorial was the Ord-Weitzel Gate, named for Major General Edward Ord and Major General Godfrey Weitzel.
 Also completed in 1879, it was constructed from two salvaged War Department Building columns.
 Like the Sheridan Gate, this gate was initially not dedicated to anyone.
 But by 1902, with the passing of both Ord and Weitzel, their names were inscribed into left and right columns of the gate, respectively.

-Arlington National Cemetery's easternmost boundary had, since 1864, been the Arlington Ridge Road (what is present-day Eisenhower Drive).
-In 1971, the cemetery expanded eastward to its present boundary (the Jefferson Davis Highway).
+Since 1864, Arlington National Cemetery's easternmost boundary was Arlington Ridge Road at present-day Eisenhower Drive.
+In 1971, however, the cemetery expanded eastward to its present boundary atJ efferson Davis Highway.
 At that time, the Sheridan and Ord-Weitzel gates were dismantled and the columns, marble pediments, and iron gates put into outdoor storage.
 Unfortunately, both gates were severely damaged during their dismantling.
 They were further damaged by inappropriate outdoor storage, and have been heavily vandalized.

 In 1884, a Temple of Fame was erected in the center of the flower garden on the south side of Arlington House.
 The U.S. Patent Office building had suffered a fire in 1877, and it was torn down and rebuilt in 1879.

 In 1884, stone columns, pediments, and entablatures from this demolition were used to construct the Temple of Fame.
 The Temple was a round, Greek Revival, temple-like structure with Doric columns supporting a central dome.
 Inscribed on the pediment supporting the dome were the last names of great Americans such as George Washington, Ulysses S. Grant, Abraham Lincoln, and David Farragut.

 A year after it was built, the last names of several Union Civil War generals (such as George Meade, James B. McPherson, and James A. Garfield) were carved into the columns.
 Since there wasn't enough marble to rebuild the dome, a tin dome (molded and painted to look like marble) was installed instead.
 The Temple of Fame was demolished in 1967.

+A Confederate States Army monument is scheduled to be removed by December 22, 2023 because it reportedly represents "sanitized depictions of slavery" and promotes the Lost Cause of the Confederacy myth.